nickolasnikolic/Affective-Computing-docs/README.md

 “I see.”
 Daruun smiles and looks down at his daughter.
 “Go on, tell Ednit, 'hello'”

 “Hel-lo --- what is it?
-Fire?”
+Fire?
+Thirst?”

 Daruun says, “This is our new family member, Ednit, and artificial intelligence.”

 “That's not what I meant: What is slaked only when drowned?”

-“Yes, that is it.”
+“Yes, those are it.”
 I answer.